jannis-baum/showcase.spoon/README.md

 https://raw.githubusercontent.com/USER/REPO/refs/heads/assets/showcase.gif
 ```

+Alternatively, you can also opt to create a separate repository only for storing assets.
+This way, your whole repo is kept slim.

 ### GitHub supports theming images

 You can [add images specific to the viewer's dark/light mode](https://github.blog/developer-skills/github/how-to-make-your-images-in-markdown-on-github-adjust-for-dark-mode-and-light-mode/) to GitHub.
 Since you are already using a script to do all the work, it's a great opportunity to make your README look nice for everyone.